Feeling Overwhelmed? Try This 3-Minute Breathing Reset

 One of the quickest and most powerful ways to calm your body and mind is through intentional breathing.
 And no—it doesn’t require a yoga mat, candles, or total silence.

-Today, I want to teach you two simple breathing techniques that you can do anywhere—even in your car, at your desk, or while hiding in the bathroom (no judgment).
+Here are two simple breathing techniques you can use anywhere—even in your car, at your desk, or hiding in the bathroom (no judgment).

 This technique is used by everyone from therapists to Navy SEALs.
 It’s simple and grounding.